Project-OMOTES/simulator-core/code-review_MT.md

 ## unit tests
 All tests run & pass.
 92% coverage!

-Test quality is decent,  however:
- - some tests are pointless (
-Test quality?  useless tests?
-Overcomplicated tests?
+Test quality looks good.  some tests seem pointless but it's an artifact of keeping tests small/single-purpose.
+No overly long / complicated tests found.
+Error handling / data validation is being tested (Tests check if exception is raised) Complicated dependencies are mocked in some tests.
+Is this the case everywhere?

 ## Linting & type hints
 Running mypy reports 0 errors, indicating that typehinting is implemented correctly.
-I couldn't find any significant usage of Typing.Any (only for abstract classes/lists)
+I couldn't find any significant usage of Typing.Any (only for abstract classes/lists) Flake8 finds a load of errors,  but I think this is an environment error on my side?

 # Code Architecture
-Basic architecture follows a layered model (Infrastructure -> Adapter -> logic -> Entities/assets),  which is a logical choice for an application like this (converting ESDL to an object-model, run simulation, gather results from object model and return output in a certain format.
+Basic architecture follows a layered model (Infrastructure -> Adapter -> logic -> Entities/assets),  which is a logical choice for an application like this (converting ESDL to an object-model, run simulation, gather results from object model and return output in a certain format (which may differ from the internal format).

 However, at some point the development overtook the architecture?
 E.g. I see two "Asset"  folders.